lazyatom/interblah.net/soups/wiki/how-minitest-works.snip.markdown

 {code ruby,minitest_example,2}

-When we subclassed `MiniTest::Unit::TestCase` as `SomethingTest`, the `inherited` hook is called by Ruby with `SomethingTest` as an argument.
+When we subclassed `MiniTest::Unit::TestCase` as `SomethingTest`, the `inherited` hook on the superclass is called by Ruby with `SomethingTest` as an argument.

 This stashes a reference to the class `SomethingTest` in an class variable[^why-a-hash].
 The `TestCase.test_suites` method that we were looking at above returns all those subclasses, sorted by name.